 Today I’m going to be sharing with you the benefit of relaxing your homeschool by sticking to the 3 R’s and letting your kids follow their interests to their heart’s content.
+(Click here for my video on this!)
 Continue reading “Large Family Homeschool Hack #4: Combining the 3 R’s with Self-Directed Learning”

 I know that these two terms are often thrown around in homeschooling circles as great ways to supplement learning, but have you ever considered the fact that they can be used as your sole homeschooling method?
 Continue reading “Large Family Homeschool Hack #3: Read-Alouds and Notebooking”

 Welcome back for Day 3 of my How to Homeschool Multiple Children Without Going Crazy series.
 I’ve really been having a lot of fun writing these posts, and it’s my prayer that they will be helpful to you.

 Anyone who knows anything about my homeschool style at all is very aware that I am a huge fan of unit studies.
 In fact, my friend, Jen, often calls me the Unit Study Queen, a name I wear with honor. 😉 They’re such a wonderful way to teach your children together while keeping things fun and engaging.
 (For more, watch my video on this topic.)
 Continue reading “Large Family Homeschool Hack #2: Uncomplicated Unit Studies”

 Today I’m back for Day 2 of my series, How to Homeschool Multiple Children Without Going Crazy.
 Yesterday I gave an overview of what I’ll be sharing this week, but today I’m going to get down to the nitty gritty.